-The introductory description of a department or a program is intended both for the uninitiated student and for the student majoring in the subject.
-For the former, it is among the first descriptions of a discipline—its scope, nature, and significance—he or she encounters at Yale.
+The overview or description of a department or a program is intended both for the uninitiated student and for the student majoring in the subject.
+For the former, it is among the first descriptions of a discipline—its scope, nature, and significance—they encounter at Yale.
 Thus the program description, if it is well written, can provide an informative short orientation to the department’s field of study.
 The introductory material must be brief, and it will coexist with 80-odd other introductions cast in YCPS prose.
 For the major or potential major, the program description has a different use.
-The student reads it to learn what will be required, including the number of courses, the prescribed courses or prerequisites, the courses in other departments that may be substituted for the ones needed for the major, and the method of fulfilling the senior requirement.
+The student reads it to learn what is required, including the number of courses, the prescribed courses or prerequisites, the courses in other departments that may be substituted for the ones needed for the major, and the method of fulfilling the senior requirement.
 The codified table of requirements at the end of the program description is intended not to replace the prose but to serve as a quick summary of it.

 For more information, see Changes to Requirements of the Major.